 Definition and concepts of ground control in mines; State of stress in underground openings- premining and induced stresses, influence of water, time, temperature on stress behaviour.
-Design of structure in rock, Design of pillars, open pit slopes, waste dumps and embankments.
-Underground supports: Conventional and powered supports.
+Design of structure in rock, Design of pillars, Underground supports: Conventional and powered supports.
 Rock reinforcement design.
 Subsidence- Concept, prediction and determination, measurement techniques, subsidence damage and its prevention.
 Rock bursts and bumps - mechanisms, prediction and estimation of damage.